RascalTwo/RedditGoogleAlertRSSPoster/README.md

 - PRAW
 - Requests
+- Unidecode
+    - I got lazy when decoding the Unicode to work on Openshift

 Makes posts using the PRAW library while tracking posts made and history via a sqlite3 database.